-A Transformer architecture enhances the ability of the model to focus on different positions by employing multiple heads for the attention mechanism.
+A transformer architecture enhances the ability of the model to focus on different positions by employing multiple heads for the attention mechanism.
 Each head captures different aspects of the attention.
 The output of each head is concatenated and linearly transformed into the desired dimensionality:

 MultiheadQ,K,V=Concathead1,head2, ......,headhWO (3)